jsdw/fuss/README.md

 }
 ```

-The above allows for an optional $border argument to be provided, defaulting to a 5px border radius if not.
+The above function both takes and returns a block.
+It allows for an optional $border argument to be provided, defaulting to a 5px border radius if not.

 ### Undefined